57972887/LaboratoryExerciseWR/README.md

 #### 3.3 STEP 02 - Basic analysis of the subject
 Your forensic team needs a basic analysis of the operating system.
 Use the output files from the previous step as the main source of your information.
+For this STEP you can use vim and the search option.
+But you should know where to find required information.

 1. Extract specific data about operating system listed below.
 •	Computer name.
 •	Information about time zone.
 •	Last Shutdown time.
-•	Is last access time disabled or enabled?
 •	Information about environment.
+Processor architecture, Number of processors)
-•	Product name, installation time and date.
+•	Product name, installation time and date, release ID.
 2. Find information about user
-•	What username did the user used?
-What SID is bound to this username?
+•	What username did the user use?
+What RID and SID is bound to this username?
 •	Was there any password hint?
+•	When was the account created?
 3. Identify keys that gather information about processes.
-•	What processes were running during image acquisition and which control set was loaded?
+•	Identify the services that updated the browser Microsoft Edge, extract the timestamp and the name of the .exe file (create new file if necessary and use the appropriate plugin).
-•	Are there any processes, which are executed at system start-up or when opening Windows Explorer?
+•	Are there any processes, which are executed at system start-up?
+List them all.
+•	Identify the network cards and default gateway MAC address with timestamps.
+•	Search for DHCP server and DNS IP addresses.
 4. Analyze all mounted devices, which were attached to the system.
+•	Look for Portable devices and analyze all devices under this key.
+Note the Device description and device name.
+•	Now search for mounted devices.
+Can you find some similarity between the devices in this list according to the extracted device description.
+Which drive letter was assigned to this device?
+•	Based on the name of the device, find the first installation date, last arrival date and last removal date.

 After a basic analysis, the essential thing comes to mind.
 The detainee refuses to testify, even laughing at